TreacherousDev/Treacherous/README.md

 {up, right, left}
 {1, 2, 8}
 ```
-We calculate for its powerset P( {1, 2, 4} ) which produces:
+We calculate for its powerset P( {1, 2, 8} ) which produces:
 ```
 { {}, {1}, {2}, {8}, {1, 2}, {1, 8}, {2, 8}, {1, 2, 8} }
 ```
-We then get the parent direction of the current cell [0, 1], which is 4 as the parent is located down, and append it to every element in the powerset.
+We then get the parent direction of the current cell (which is 4 as the parent is located down), and append it to every element in the powerset.
 So our updated set would be:
 ```
 { {4}, {1, 4}, {2, 4}, {8, 4}, {1, 2, 4}, {1, 8, 4}, {2, 8, 4, {1, 2, 8, 4} }
 ```